RanitManik/JavaScript-Projects/08. HEX Code Generator/README.md

 # HEX Code Generator

 Welcome to the HEX Code Generator project!
 This is the seventh challenge in the JavaScript Projects series, where we focus on building a HEX Code Generator.
-In this project, users can calculate cash denominations based on the amount entered.
+In this project, users can generate a random six-digit HEX code upon user request (e.g., by clicking a button).
 Let's explore the details.

 ## Table of Contents